 Article 8

-Written procedure
+Written procedure for request of an opinion

 If necessary, the group's opinion on a specific question may be delivered via a written procedure.
 To this end, the Commission or ECHA delivers the draft(s) on which the group is being consulted and any other working documents, at the latest 3 weeks before the opinion of the group is requested.
 In exceptional cases and unless any of the members objects, the deadlines may be altered upon request of the Commission Services or ECHA.

-Members that do not respond within the set deadline on the endorsement are taken to give a favourable opinion on the draft(s).
+Members that do not respond within the set deadline on the requested opinion(s)are taken to give (a) favourable opinion(s) on the draft(s).

-Where the Chair recognises major objections, (s)he shall decide whether the written procedure shall be suspended and the discussion postponed to the next meeting of CARACAL.
-(S)he shall immediately inform the CARACAL about the decision.
+However, if a simple majority of group members asks for the question to be examined at a meeting of the group, the written procedure shall be terminated without conclusion and the Chair shall convene a meeting of the group as soon as possible.

 The same deadlines will apply to written consultation of CARACAL sub-groups.

 The Commission or ECHA shall, fourteen calendar days after a written consultation, provide a report on the outcome of the consultation.
-Viewsexpressed, including their grounds and the Member State(s) expressing them, shall be recorded in this report.
+Vote(s) against or abstention(s)expressed, including their grounds and the Member State(s) expressing them, shall be recorded in this report.

 Article 9